serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-Symbol `?` here is used as a syntactic sugar for `string | undefined` type.
+Symbol `?` here is used as syntactic sugar for the `string | undefined` type.

 #### Newtype

 Creating a `newtype` is not so trivial.
-There is no such analog in TypeScript, but you can do it by using tags.
+There is no such analogue in TypeScript, but you can do it by using tags.

 ```typescript
 type Email = string & { readonly __tag: unique symbol };
 type City = string & { readonly __tag: unique symbol };
 ```

-And here's how all this magic works.
+Here's how all this magic works:

-With intersection types (& syntax), you can add a `tag` field for your type.
+* With [intersection types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#intersection-types) (and syntax), you can add a `tag` field to your type.
-By using `symbol`, you are able to declare const-named properties on types.
+* `symbol` lets you declare const-named properties on types.
-Word `unique` means that they are unique – your type is tagged with unique symbol.
+* `unique` means that the type is unique – your type is tagged with a unique symbol.

-By using `as` (which means type assertion), you are able to cast your base type to a tagged type.
+By using [`as`](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) (which does type assertion), you can cast your base type to a tagged type.
-And when you will try to pass a value of another tagged type, the compiler will say that the two unique symbols are different.
+And when you try to pass a value of another tagged type, the compiler says that the two unique symbols are different.

 ```typescript
 function sendMessage(email: Email);